- Culinary walks

 Give the gift of experience!
 Our small group food walks in Istanbul, Athens, Lisbon, Naples, Tbilisi and beyond take travelers to those hidden spots that are so hard to find on your own.
 Visiting local culinary gems as well as off-the-tourist-track cultural spots, CB’s walks are a perfect way to get to know a city, its people and their way of life.
 It’s the perfect gift for culinary explorers and those who love to travel to eat.

-Newly updated for this Spring 2018, consider the Eatinerary CB’s own concierge service that recommends the best hard-to-find local spots and top seasonal foods to eat right now, with the inside scoop on where to go for everything from a warming cozido or feijoada in Lisbon to a hearty traditional trinxat in Barcelona.
+Newly updated for Spring 2018, consider the Eatinerary CB’s own concierge service that recommends the best hard-to-find local spots and top seasonal foods to eat right now, from wild greens in Tbilisi to lemon ice in Queens and lots of other deliciousness in between.
+An e-booklet, the Eatinerary is delivered in PDF format and can be used on a personal device or printed out.

 Eatinerary is Culinary Backstreets’ very own tailor-made food itinerary for travelers.
 It’s your personal concierge, a bespoke written guide to eats in your destination city, based on your own palate and preferences.